DSC01558 1

 The West End is one of the world’s most powerful urban economies where culture, hospitality, retail, entertainment and the night-time economy come together at scale.

-But while it already operates as one connected destination, it isn’t treated that way.
+But while it already operates as a single connected destination, it isn’t treated as such.
 There is no single boundary, no shared plan, and decisions are split across multiple organisations.

 That’s holding it back.